 The internet, as we know it, was not too far behind.
 Primitive emails first appeared in 1966.

-The 1970s saw further development with 1979 seeing the advent of Usenet, which allowed people to communicate through virtual newsletters, articles, or posts to newsgroups.
+The 1970s saw further development, with 1979 seeing the advent of the Usenet, which allowed people to communicate through virtual newsletters, articles, or posts to newsgroups.

 3. Early social media apps are born: The Well and GENie